soufianekhait/AcyRide/README.md

 - Web Server WAMP/MAMP

 ### Getting started
-Use git or the download button (on the right) to download the game source code.
+Use git or the download button (on the right) to download the website source code.